 1 year full-time, 2 years part-time

 This course looks at religion from anthropological and sociological perspectives.
 Durham has particular strengths in the study of Mormonism, death, dying and disposal, religion and emotion, religion/faith and globalisation, religion and politics, contemporary evangelicalism and post-evangelicalism, and religion and generational change.
-It also boasts the Centre for Death and Life Studies and the Project for Spirituality, Theology and Health.
+It also boasts the Centre for Death and Life Studies.

 Optional modules in previous years have included 2-3 choices from: